Gericault/Gericault.Github.io/_posts/2024-10-06-Navigating-the-linux-CLI.md

 ---
-title: Navigating Linux CLI
 layout: post
+title: Linux quick start reference
-date: '2024-10-06 19:30:00 +0930'
+date: '2024-10-06 18:30:00 +0930'
+Excerpt: A crash course to getting started with the Linux CLI
 ---
-### A quick crash course to using the Linux command line interface
+### A quick crash course to using the Linux command line interface (CLI)

 - Navigate the file system
 - Read files